Menu

 Clad

 Clad cookware features multiple layers of different metals.
 With clad, you end up with all the advantages of several metals and a few of the negatives.
 The majority of clad cookware pieces feature a “sandwich” of aluminum or copper encased in stainless steel.
 The result is cookware that heats up quickly and doesn’t react poorly with foods, all at a moderate cost.
+T-fal offers several cookware lines that combine stainless steel and aluminum in a three-layer construction to deliver the best features of each material.

 Set pieces

-The actual pieces you receive with your T-fal cookware set (usually between 10 to 20 pieces) will vary depending on what you buy.
+The actual pieces you receive with your T-fal cookware set (usually 10 to 20 pieces) will vary depending on what you buy.
 The majority of sets will contain the following.

-These will usually be nonstick, and you will receive two to three different pan sizes.
+• Fry pans/sauté pans: These will usually be nonstick, and you will receive two to three different pan sizes.
 Home chefs need these versatile pans for preparing fried foods, from eggs to fried chicken.

-This is a large pot you can use to cook everything from a chicken to pasta.
+• Dutch oven: This is a large pot you can use to cook everything from a chicken to pasta.
 It should include a lid and may be nonstick.

 Acceptable weight